 - Repeat steps 5 and 6 until no soapy residue comes out in the rinse water.

 - Gently squeeze to remove as much water as possible, but be careful not to wring or otherwise warp the fabric.

 - Lay the coat out flat, on top of large, clean towels.
 Roll up the towels to gently squeeze and absorb the water.

 - Lay the coat out, flat and smoothed out as much as possible, on fresh, dry towels, and let air dry.
 This may take a couple of days—flip the coat over and replace the towels on the second day for more even drying.

 You can also use this method for cleaning your favorite sweaters while keeping them from getting misshapen or pilled.
 Just soak for a shorter amount of time (approximately 15 minutes), since there’s less material than a full-sized coat.

 Refresh your favorite coat with a high-quality, handcrafted clothes brush.

-When you get your fall clothes out of storage, you may notice a slightly musty smell.
+When you get your favorite clothes out of storage, you may notice a slight smell.
+And you probably immediately wonder how to get musty smells from stored items out of your closet.
 While it will usually go away after the first wash, you probably want to get rid of the smell before you actually wear them for the first time this season.

 There are several different techniques you can use to remove those pesky odors.
 Try one of these tips before trying on your favorite fall fashions: